 Business intelligence is a process that makes use of some tools and applications that analyze data and presents actionable information drawn from it.
 This information is used by the companies to make informed business decisions.
 BI works on facts and makes use of historical data to present information that can be used to take actions.
 In custom ERP software development services, analytics is a standard feature.

 To start with, let’s take a grasp of the importance of analytics reports generated by software systems.
 BI tools perform data analysis and generate reports, summaries, dashboards, maps, graphs etc. So, the analytics provide users with the data knowledge to know about your business much better.

 1. It helps in minimizing business costs.

 4. Faster and better decisions

-ERP and Business Intelligence (gives high-quality data insights) integration can help companies to unearth opportunities to improve the efficiency of business operations.
+Custom ERP solutions and Business Intelligence (gives high-quality data insights) integration can help companies to unearth opportunities to improve the efficiency of business operations.

 For example, dashboarding, graphs and data intelligence can offer you with the intelligence and knowledge for better decision-making.
 Furthermore, a predictive data model that used historical customer data to discover customer behaviors and demands.
 It also allows them to quickly respond to consumer demand.

 Legacy data is considered to be a vital aspect of an enterprise application.
 It means the data is dropped over to another system from a previous software system.
 It is very important for companies to leverage legacy data.
 Otherwise, it can lead to losses.
 Business Intelligence tools can only help in using this legacy data and perform a correct analysis.

 Every ERP system development gathers a colossal amount of data every day.
 This data needs to be processed alongside to glean useful insights.
 Contrarily, a huge data remains unused to its full potential.
 For this reason, when it comes to Data warehousing, business intelligence should be applied in ERP.